-At Randall & Stump, PLLC, we are often asked how many points a speeding ticket in North Carolina is.
+At Randall & Stump, Criminal Defense Attorneys, we are often asked how many points a speeding ticket in North Carolina is.
 It is an important question.
 If you are found guilty of speeding in Charlotte, then you may also have points added to your record.
 These points can have a significant impact on the long-term cost of your speeding ticket and your driving privileges.

 The possible driver’s license points for speeding are:

 Additionally, certain excessive speeding tickets can lead to your driver’s license being suspended.
 To learn more about this possibility, speak with a Charlotte speeding ticket lawyer right away.

 Speeding also leads to insurance points.
 These points contribute to your insurance rates going up.
 Depending on the speed limit and how much faster you were driving compared to the limit, your record may obtain one, two, or four insurance points.
 One point can increase your rate by up to 30 percent, while four points can increase your rate by as much as 80 percent.